novoapro/node-xml2json/README.md

 };
 ```
 * **alternateTextNode:** Changes the default textNode property from $t to _t when option is set to true.
 Alternatively a string can be specified which will override $t to what ever the string is.
+Use same property value in the options of parser to XML, to make JSON reversible.

 ### Options object for `toXml`